-Sri Lankans vent anger as toll rises in rubbish dump collapse - BBC News
+Sri Lanka anger over deadly rubbish dump

 Hopes of finding survivors under a collapsed rubbish dump in Sri Lanka are fading as anger builds among residents who say their concerns were ignored.

-The death toll from Friday's collapse in the capital Colombo has risen to 23, police say.
-Some 20 others are missing.
+The death toll from Friday's collapse in the capital Colombo has risen to 26, including six children, the army says.

-The 300ft (91m) high pile of rotting debris shifted after floods and a fire, collapsing on to some 145 homes.
+The 300ft (91m) high pile of rotting debris shifted after floods and a fire, destroying dozens of homes.

-Residents had demanded for years the removal of the dump saying it was causing health problems.
+Residents had demanded for years the removal of the dump, saying it was causing health problems.

+About a thousand people are thought to have been displaced by the disaster.

 The government has now announced the closure of the Meethotamulla dump.
 Reports said 800 tonnes of waste were added to it every day.